wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 “In investing, I only buy with a margin of safety.
 I avoid the temptation of chasing quick money — buying low, selling high, or jumping on every dip.
 I keep 20–30% in cash.
 And I measure my performance by inner peace and clarity, not just by gains.
 Charlie Munger said, *‘The big money is not in the buying and selling, but in the waiting.’* Discipline is what makes waiting possible.
-In life, my discipline is waking up at 3 or 4 a.m., walking 15,000 steps, writing, and uploading videos daily.
+In life, my discipline is waking up at 3 or 4 a.m., walking 15,000 steps, doing weight training 3 times a week, writing every day, and uploading videos daily.

 Discipline is not a cage.
-Discipline is freedom.”
+Discipline is freedom.
+It makes life fulfilling, not empty.”

 ---

+## 6. Surrender (3:00 – 3:40)

+“In investing, I don’t set a return target — because it’s out of my control.
+I just want to test whether I can make the right decisions.
+I detach from the outcome.
+Warren Buffett said he simply loves to invest: *‘I tap dance to work every day.’* Performance is just a by-product.
+In YouTube, I don’t chase views.
+I create because I love to express myself, and I upgrade myself in the process.
+I can’t control the views.
+But I can control my effort: first, not giving up because I love it; second, improving along the journey because learning new things excites me.
+Surrender means freedom — because the process is mine, even if the outcome isn’t.”

+---

-## Why These Five Guarantee Success (3:00 – 3:40)
+## Why These Six Guarantee Success (3:40 – 4:10)

-“Why do these five principles guarantee success — in both investing and in life?
+“Why do these six principles guarantee success — in investing, YouTubing, and life?

 1. **Circle of competence** — When you stay inside your circle, you avoid costly mistakes and wasted effort.
 You know what you’re doing, and that clarity gives you confidence.
 In investing, it means picking the right stocks.
 In life, it means choosing the right battles.